GalacticArc/AwaitAsyncWebsocket/README.md

 # AwaitAsyncWebsocket

-No guarantee to work.
+No guarantee to work, but please review the client/server example provided.

-A open source wrapper for websockets to make them use promises and await/async.
+A open source wrapper for websockets to make them use promises and await/async allowing client or server to invoke one another and get a response for certain messages.

 Client example:
 ```js